Left orderings on inductive limits of amalgamated free products: Countably generated groups

 \section{Countably generated groups}

-In this section, we investigate left orderings of countably generated group.
+In this section, we study left orderings of countably generated group.
 We consider general countably generated groups in Section \ref{subsec:1}.
-In Section \ref{subsec:2}, we construct inductive limits $\tilde{G}$ of amalgamated free products $\{G_{(m)}\}_{m\In}$, which appear in Thoerem \ref{thm:main1} and Theorem \ref{thm:main2}.
+In Section \ref{subsec:2}, we construct the inductive limit $G_{(\infty)}$ of an inductive system $\{G_{(m)}\}_{m\In}$ of amalgamated free products, which appear in Thoerem \ref{thm:main1} and in Theorem \ref{thm:main2}.